The Digital Circle celebrates 10 years of work and we want to take a moment to celebrate!

 Working through this course I recognise my mother in her genius of positive niche construction, understanding interest-based nervous systems and using INCUP to motivate her students (and herself), using tools like mindfulness to teach us how to downregulate our nervous systems, always building confidence through a strengths-based culture, creating spaces of belonging – especially for the most marginalised, understanding stimming as engagement with interoception, being trauma-informed and engaging with the challenges she faced through a post-traumatic growth lens.
 It’s humbling to find the language to describe our shared experiences, and yet still those experiences go beyond the siloed theory into a space of living a deeply connected and vibrant life; and basing life and educational design on deep engagement and connection which results in more honest observation.
 More than that I can attribute my mom’s genius to her own wildly different brain, and a certain disregard for society’s illogical norms; and I am glad she had the courage to follow her own innovative and creative ways of understanding the world.
 In this way she embodies what a strengths-based view can do for a person who embraces their own brain-strengths and lives authentically.

 It’s very interesting to be alive in a time when (as neurodivergents) instead of being marginalised, made to feel stupid, or categorised as diseased and disordered; we are being given language to explore and explain the things we have done always, to survive in a world not designed for us.
 I want to emphasise, we have always done these things.
 No academic researcher can claim or own the techniques and tools here, they belong to the community and have been co-developed through generations of testing.
 My own mother is a pioneer in neurodiverse education research, but you won’t find her name on any academic reports (She was also a pioneer as a woman running a financially viable, polycrop, mixed animal, mostly organic, permaculture farm/homestead; but you won’t find her referenced in any design manual – a topic for another day).
 Just like her, how many millions of us have contributed to the design and thinking and innovation which makes our world so interesting?
+Are we creating spaces for all these voices to be heard?
+Or are we limiting their genius through a restrictive environment and demanding intelligence only shows up in the clothes we are used to?

 I’m moved to make space for giving thanks and celebrating the excellent work of the CoLab in granting me the ability to access this course, to give me the space and time to really dive into the findings and reflections throughout, and to hopefully have created something of deep value which can help us all build self-organised spaces which are more inclusive of all diversities.
 I also want to thank my co-course-navigation partner Jyo, who through her own brave and defiant voice gave me the courage to explore and reveal my own mind’s workings and musings.
 It’s been a truly nurturing & healing experience to experience this course together as a marker of the progress we are making, and of how far we still have to go.